 As with any surgical procedure, complications do occasionally occur.
 With this vasectomy procedure the risk is about 5%, or 1 in 20 men.
 Most of these complications are minor and temporary and are easily treated with rest and medication.
 More serious complications occur in less than 1% of all vasectomies, and less than 1 in 1000 at The Vasectomy Clinic.

-Congestive epididymitis, a tender inflammation around the testis, may occur after 3 to 5 days in about 5% of patients.
+Inflammatory response, tenderness along the vas or around the testis and epididymis may occur, usually just on one side, after 3 to 5 days in about 5% of patients.
 It is usually mild and it will resolve spontaneously, but it subsides more rapidly with anti-inflammatory medicine, such as Aleve or ibuprofen.